tasdikrahman/cgi_login/README.md

 ## CGI-Scripting

-A little something I tried when I was learning CGI-scripting with python
+A little something I tried when I was learning CGI-scripting with python.
+Well, a login sytem *sigh*

 ## Description